 As of April 2016, buyers of electric vehicles anywhere in the U.S. are eligible for a federal income tax credit of up to $7,500.
 This credit can be combined with various state incentives, ranging from $2,500 rebates in California and Rhode Island to feel-good measures like half-price vehicle registration in the District of Columbia (a benefit worth $36).
 Crabtree didn’t get any perks from Ohio when he bought his electric vehicle, but when he travels an hour south to downtown Cincinnati, he gets free parking at city-owned meters and garages.

-Baumhefner expects to see more robust incentives in the future because eight additional states — representing one-third of the automotive market — recently adopted California’s stringent clean air standards.
+Baumhefner expects to see more robust incentives in the future because 12 additional states and Washington D.C. have adopted California’s stringent clean air standards.
 The Department of Energy keeps tabs on all federal and state incentives.
 Visit the DOE’s website to find out what’s available where you live.

 The raft of incentives helps compensate for the fact that EVs can be more expensive than comparable gas-powered cars.
 Automakers have attempted to justify the price gap by adding standard luxury and convenience features that typically cost extra.
 But after all the dust settles, consumers may still pay more for an EV.

-Crabtree is now on his third electric vehicle and has used the factory warranty only once to have the headlights realigned on his first EV, which currently has 70,000 miles on the odometer and still has its original brake pads thanks to a feature called regenerative braking, which uses the motor combined with traditional friction braking to slow the car.
+Crabtree is now on his third electric vehicle and has used the factory warranty only once to have the headlights realigned on his first EV, which (at the time of publication) had more than 70,000 miles on the odometer.
+The car also had its original brake pads thanks to a feature called regenerative braking, which uses the motor combined with traditional friction braking to slow the car.
 This type of braking system is used to some extent on most EVs, as well as hybrid vehicles.

 Baumhefner believes EVs are inherently more reliable because they’re simpler than conventional cars.
 “There’s no oil to leak, no head gasket to fail, no clutch to replace.
 Currently, EVs use a single-speed transmission, so there are no gears either,” says Baumhefner.